CliveMlt/CSGO-Player-Stats-Scraper/README.md

 This repository contains a script to scrape player statistics from Leetify and generate a comprehensive HTML report.
 The script retrieves data such as player names, rankings, ratings, and various performance metrics, and creates an HTML report with player profile images and visual charts of their performance.

+## Note

+**This script is intended for CS:GO and will not work with CS2** since Valve has removed the `status` command in CS2, which is required for this script to function. <br>As a result, the script will only work with CS:GO profiles.

 ## Features

 - Scrapes player statistics using Selenium